Endorsements

 Beverly K. Carmichael

-“Provocative!
-Alex has done a masterful job of assembling data to help drive better decisions around human capital and rightly challenges old ways of thinking about talent.
-Whether you agree with all his conclusions or not, it is not debatable that employees must always be a top priority.
-Otherwise, your organization will struggle and never realize its full potential.”
+"Provocative!
+Alex has done a masterful job of assembling data to help drive better decisions around human capital and rightly challenges old ways of thinking about talent."

 Alex Dixon